 Bo currently lives in Colorado Springs with his daughter Mia Rose, where he is a professional stock trader.
 Bo is glad to be of local assistance to students applying to the Ritt Kellogg Memorial Fund, and would always enjoy a day out climbing at Garden of the Gods or Turkey Rocks, or especially on Pikes Peak.
 You can contact him via e-mail: firstname.lastname@example.org.

 John graduated from Colorado College in 2007 and has been a Ritt Kellogg Fund Advisory Committee member since 2010.
 He traces his passion for the wilderness to his Minnesota roots, and his education as a climber began at CC with day trips to the South Platte that led to weekends in the Black Canyon and spring break trips in the desert.
 While a student John received two Ritt Kellogg Fund expedition grants, the first for a ski mountaineering trip in California's Sierra Nevada and the second for an alpine climbing expedition in British Columbia's Waddington Range.
 John worked as a mountain and ski guide and avalanche instructor for four years in Colorado, the Cascades, Alaska, Mexico, and Europe.
-He is currently pursing an MBA at the Kellogg School of Management of Northwestern University.
+He obtained an MBA at the Kellogg School of Management of Northwestern University in 2013, and now lives in Chicago working for a start-up company.